 What does the “classical” in our name signify?
 Its meaning can be traced to the ancient Greek development of two interconnected sets of principles that we strive to cultivate: Shared Inquiry™ and “Habits of Mind.”
 We refer to the antiquity of these principles, not because we want to revere their old age, but because it is helpful to keep in mind that these are not modern inventions—they are deep-rooted sources of vitality in our own striving to be free, to understand the world, to understand ourselves, and to live good lives.

 In the primary program, the areas of emphasis are English, mathematics, science, global studies, and music and movement.
 Global studies provides opportunities for rich engagement with the languages, traditions, and history of cultures around the world.
+Students spend time memorizing poems, songs, idioms, and other information as it is proven to lay a foundation upon which they can build future facts and insights.
 The music program includes both general music instruction and choir.
 Movement, imaginative play, and physical activity are important every day.
 Art is taught as a subject area and is also integrated throughout the curriculum.